UCL/simstock/README.md

-# Simstock
+# SimStock

 ![Tests](https://github.com/UCL/simstock/actions/workflows/test.yaml/badge.svg) ![Tests](https://github.com/UCL/simstock/actions/workflows/release.yaml/badge.svg)

-Simstock is a python package for taking geographical and contextual data, processing it into a form compatible with EnergyPlus, and running thermal simulations.
+SimStock is a python package for taking geographical and contextual data, processing it into a form compatible with EnergyPlus, and running thermal simulations.
 This provides an intermediate layer between various data types and EnergyPlus, allowing urban building energy models (UBEMs) to be run straightforwardly from QGIS etc. The software performs the following setps:

    1. Geometrical pre-processing.
 This ensures the input data is compatible with EnergyPlus.
    2. The creation of thermal zone object data for EnergyPlus.